chrispanayotov/learning-repo/readme.txt

 My Learning and Practice Repo with exercises from university, books and courses.
-The repo is divided in diferrent languages - python, javascript and php
+The repo is divided in diferrent languages.